SimonPadbury/baselayer/_src/typography.md

 <div class="h5 mt1">Heading h5</div>
 <div class="h6 mt1">Heading h6</div>

-The headings font weight is set using `--hfw: normal` — which you can override.
+The headings font weight is set using `--hfw: var(--normal)` — which you can override.

 ```
 :root {